 Monitor their Pain Level:

 - Our veterinarians use a multi-modal pain management protocol.
 This means that different pain medications are administered before, during, and after surgery.
 Dogs are also sent home with oral pain medication for first two days of recovery.
 Please follow the instructions for that medication carefully.

 - Females have internal sutures (stitches) that will absorb on their own.
 Surgical glue was used to connect skin over the stitches, so you may not be able to see them.
 Females may develop a hard bump under the incision site 5 – 7 days after surgery.
 This is normal as long as it is firm and not painful.

 - Male Cats will have one or two incisions on the scrotum.
 These are left open, with no stitches or glue.
 They may drain for 24 – 48 hours and scab.

-- Male Dogs marked “neuter” on the pink discharge form will have one incision just above the scrotum with buried sutures and surgical glue.
+- Male Dogs marked “neuter (castration)” on the yellow discharge form will have one incision just above the scrotum with buried sutures and surgical glue.
 Please ask for further detail during your checkout.